pgrok/pgrok/README.md

 ## What?

-The pgrok is a multi-tenant HTTP reverse tunnel solution through remote port forwarding from the SSH protocol.
+The pgrok is a multi-tenant HTTP/TCP reverse tunnel solution through remote port forwarding from the SSH protocol.

 This is intended for small teams that need to expose the local development environment to the public internet, and you need to bring your own domain name and SSO provider.